-- (1) furnished by a Provider that is qualified to furnish these services under this title; and - (2) needed to evaluate or stabilize an Emergency Medical Condition.
+1) Furnished by a Provider that is qualified to furnish these services under this title; and Page 176 of 236Managed Care Policy and Procedure Guide | October 2024

+2) Needed to evaluate or stabilize an Emergency Medical Condition.

 Encounter - Any service provided to a Medicaid MCO Member regardless of how the service was reimbursed and regardless of Provider type, practice specialty, or place of services.
 This would include expanded services/Benefits as defined in the MCO contract.